NewestUser/Java-Introduction/lectures/advanced/15-generics-boxing-unboxing/Lecture15.md

 Integer firstElement = numbers.get(0);
 String element = numbers.get(0); // won't compile as the list is only for integers

-numbers.add("Пешо"); // won't compile as the list is only for integers
+numbers.add("pizza"); // won't compile as the list is only for integers
 ```

 Via `List<Integer>` we tell the compiler that this list is expected to contain only integers.